PaulStSmith/URLShortener/ReadMe.md

 # Executing the URL Shortener

-This project depends on the Docker Desktop, that needs to be installed in the machine that will execute this project.
+This project depends on the _Docker Desktop_, that needs to be installed in the machine that will execute this project.

-Once the project has been loaded in the Visual Studio, simply start the execution, Visual Studio will take care of the Docker installation, configuration, and execution.
+Once the project has been loaded in the _Visual Studio_, simply start the execution, _Visual Studio_ will take care of the _Docker_ installation, configuration, and execution.

 Afterwards your default browser will open with an instance of ```Swagger``` that allows you to try executing each one of the endpoints.

-Calling the ```Get `/{shortUrl}` ``` from the ```Swagger``` with a valid short URL will result in an error, as this call assumes a user is calling from a browser.
+Calling the ```Get `/{shortUrl}` ``` from the ```Swagger``` with or without a valid short URL will result in an error, as this call assumes a user is calling from a browser.
 In a browser that call will redirect the user to the proper URL, and add the hits counter for that short URL.

 All other end points call be executed from ```Swagger```.